-The mission of the Macular Pigment Research Group is to study the role of nutrition for optimising visual function and prevention of blindness, cognitive function and prevention of Alzheimer’s disease.
+The mission of the Macular Pigment Research Group is to study the role of eye nutrition for vision and prevention of blindness.

 The Macular Pigment Research Group (MPRG) is based in Carriganore House, Waterford Institute of Technology, Waterford, Ireland.
 This unique research facility offers state-of-the-art vision testing laboratories and infrastructure.
 In addition, we have a high quality biochemical laboratory, which allows us to conduct clinical trials to the highest possible standard.

 The focus of our research concerns naturally occurring plant pigments known as carotenoids.
 Carotenoids play important roles throughout the body, but three particular carotenoids (lutein, zeaxanthin and meso-zeaxanthin) are found at the back of the eye (the macula) where they are collectively known as macular pigment.

 Contact information: 00353 51 845505 email@example.com

 The MPRG is a multi-disciplinary team comprising vision scientists, nutritionists, biochemists, statisticians, optometrists, and ophthalmologists.
 The MPRG Principal Investigator, Dr. John Nolan, has been researching macular pigment and nutrition for over a decade.
 His significant contribution to this area of research is reflected in his Fulbright Scholarship and European Research Council and Howard Foundation Fellowships.

 Professor Stephen Beatty, Consultant Ophthalmologist and Director of the MPRG, is one of the world’s leading eye specialists.
 The group has significantly contributed to science and medicine by publishing landmark research papers in high impact eye journals.
 The MPRG has published more scientific papers on this topic than any other research group in the world.